 Caravan Fuses and Circuit Breakers

-Circuit breakers and fuses in travel trailers both cut the current, but in different ways.
+Circuit breakers and fuses in caravans both cut the current, but in different ways.
 Here’s how to know which best suits circuits and appliances protected.
 Those for 230 volt grid or inverter supplied circuits must be specified and installed by a certified electrician – who will install caravan circuit breakers etc anyway.
 Circuit breakers and fuses for RVs (for 12/24 volt circuits) can be self-installed by those familiar with such work.

 The problem with fuses